Mesalina watsonana

-Mesalina watsonana, known commonly known as the Persian long-tailed desert lizard, is a species of sand-dwelling lizard in the family Lacertidae.
+Mesalina watsonana, commonly known as the Persian long-tailed desert lizard, is a species of sand-dwelling lizard in the family Lacertidae.
 The species is endemic to Asia.

 Etymology

 The specific name, watsonana, is in honor of "Mr. H.E.
 Watson" who was a Civil Officer in Pakistan.

 Geographic range

 Mesalina watsonana occurs in, from west to east, Iran, Turkmenistan, Afghanistan, Pakistan, and India.